Papipo/activesearch/README.md

 This is not a fulltext search engine, but it's a good solution for those users that don't have access to anything else.
-It works by storing keywords taken from the specified fields and storing them in an Array field, which would be indexed. fts() method will return a Mongod::Criteria, so you can chain it with further scopes.
+It works by storing keywords taken from the specified fields and storing them in an Array field, which would be indexed. search() method will return a Mongod::Criteria, so you can chain it with further scopes, like pagination.
+You won't get original documents though.

 ## Usage